sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/1000 - sections-example-loss-run.md

 hidden: false
 ---

-The following example shows extracting repeated fields from a section containing a list of claims:
+The following example shows extracting repeated fields from a section group containing a list of claims:

-- It captures Sept and Oct claims by specifying  sections that start with "claim number" and  collection range that starts with "September" and ends with "November".
+- It captures Sept and Oct claims by specifying  sections that start with "claim number" and  section group range that starts with "September" and ends with "November".
 - From each section, it excludes intervening text that isn't part of a section but that does repeat (`monthly_number_unprocessed_claims`) using a Stop parameter.
-Instead, it captures this info outside of sections with  `"match:all"`.
+Instead, it captures this information outside of sections with  `"match:all"`.

 **Config**